christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 ---
 layout: post
-title:  "Python Dash: evaluate true skill of reinforcement learning agents with distributed cluster"
+title:  "Python Dask: evaluate true skill of reinforcement learning agents with a distributed cluster of instances"
 date:   2017-12-01 00:00:51
 categories: reinforcement learning
 ---

-Reinforcement learning requires a high number of plays for an agent to learn from a game.
-Once multiple agents have been trained, evaluating the quality of the agents requires to let them play multiple times as well.
+Reinforcement learning requires a high number of matches for an agent to learn from a game.
+Once multiple agents have been trained, evaluating the quality of the agents requires to let them play multiple times against each others.

-Microsoft has released a Bayesian based library to help us compute the true skill of agents given the scores they achieved against each other.
+Microsoft has released and patented a [Bayesian based library](https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/) named [TrueSkill](http://trueskill.org/) to help us compute the skill of agents given the scores they achieved in multi-player matches.
 The Bayesian theory gives a framework to update the skill value distribution of an agent each time the agent is implied in a game for which a result of the game has been known.
 Under gaussian assumptions, each update will modify the mean skill value and sharpen the distribution, which means reducing the uncertainty of the new (or a posteriori) skill value.
+The library is available as a [Python package](http://trueskill.org/).

 When the number of agents is important, the number of plays becomes also important.
 Moreover, agents and games might require lot's of computations, in particular when they are based on deep learning neural networks.
 Let's see in practice an implementation to distribute the plays of the agents to evaluate their true skills.